 Please note: At this time the Writing Center serves master's-level, non-thesis students only.
 If you are writing a master's thesis or are a doctoral student and would like a referral for an editor, contact Writing Center Coordinator Jana Matthews at firstname.lastname@example.org.

 For scheduling purposes, editors need at least 48 hours (two weekdays) to complete papers under 10 pages, and 72 hours (three weekdays) for 10–20 page papers.
-Requests for papers over 20 pages are accepted on a case-by-case basis.
+Requests for papers over 20 pages are accepted on a case-by-case basis and require additional lead time.
 Requests are received Monday through Friday during business hours and completion is timed from receipt of request, not including weekends or holidays, though your paper may be returned to you at any time.